wp-plugins/thesis-openhook/readme.txt

 1. Upload the entire `thesis-openhook/` directory to the `wp-content/plugins/` directory.
 1. Activate the plugin through the Plugins menu in WordPress.
-1. Visit Design -> Thesis OpenHook and customize to your heart's content!
+1. Visit Settings -> OpenHook and customize to your heart's content!

 Alternatively, you can use WordPress' automatic plugin installer.
 Go ahead, it's easier!

 == Frequently Asked Questions ==

+= I upgraded from OpenHook 2.x.x; where did all of my customizations go? =

+OpenHook 3 does not automatically import pre-existing customizations.
+You will need to visit the OpenHook settings page accessible at Settings -> OpenHook; once there, you can use the "Upgrade from OpenHook 2" button to import your pre-existing customizations to the new schema.

 = I don't use Thesis; can I still use this plugin? =

-Yes, but chances are, it won't do anything for you.
-Thesis' hooks are unique to Thesis, and this plugin relies on those hooks being present.
+Of course!
+However, what you are able to do with OpenHook will be limited.
+Still, you will have access to WordPress' few public-facing hooks, as well as the `phpinfo()` panel.

-= Where can I get Thesis for free? =
+= Where can I get Thesis? =

-Unfortunately, Thesis may not be distributed freely.
-I realize this is counter to the open community & spirit of WordPress, so I encourage you to encourage DIYthemes to relicense Thesis under an open license such as the GPL.
+Thesis can be purchased at <a href="http://get-thesis.com/">DIYthemes</a> Membership to the support board alone is worth the price.

-= What about the code in my custom_functions.php file? =
+= What about the code in my theme's custom functions file? =

-If you have already modified Thesis via custom_functions.php, you are welcome to port those changes into Thesis OpenHook to manage all of your changes in one place.
+If you have already modified your Thesis installation via `custom_functions.php`, you are welcome to port those changes into OpenHook to manage all of your changes in one place.

-Note that your blog will use *both* custom_functions.php and Thesis OpenHook, so the two are complementary.
+Note that your blog will use both your theme's custom functions and OpenHook, so the two are complementary.

-Likewise, custom_functions.php will be processed *after* Thesis OpenHook, so you can override Thesis OpenHook via the custom functions file, if you need to.
+Likewise, your theme's custom functions file will be processed *after* OpenHook, so you can override OpenHook via the custom functions file, if you need to.

 = Why can't I edit my custom files with OpenHook? =

 Prior to version 2.3, OpenHook provided panels for editing custom CSS & custom functions files.
 Thesis now provides those features by default, and so there's no reason for OpenHook to provide the same thing.

+= Why can only certain users on my site access OpenHook? =

+Do to the powerful nature of OpenHook, access is restricted only to the highest level of users (i.e., those with the ability to delete other users).

+= What are the security risks involved in using OpenHook? =

+OpenHook is a powerful tool for customizing your site; however, with great power comes, ahem, great responsibility.
+You are able to use any (ANY!)
+PHP code within your OpenHook-managed customizations; any other administrators on your site with access to OpenHook can do the same.
+The freedom allowed means that database credentials could be displayed, your database could be deleted, or your entire site could be defaced.
+These risks exist with the built-in theme and plugin file editor present in WordPress as well as with directly having access to your theme's custom functions file.
+Therefore, while OpenHook certainly can be dangerous, if you have only trusted administrators on your site, you have nothing to worry about.

+== Upgrade Notice ==

+= 3 =
+OpenHook 3 provides a leaner, cleaner interface for managing your customizations.
+If you are upgrading from 2.x.x, be sure to FIRST upgrade your options via Settings -> OpenHook; otherwise, you may find your customizations have vanished!

 == Changelog ==

+= 3 =
+* Total rewrite of the plugin
+* [feature] phpinfo() panel
+* [feature] per-hook disabling of custom actions
+* [feature] option to process shortcodes on custom actions
+* [feature] ability to choose which actions to process (WordPress' or Thesis' or both's)
+* [feature] ability to remove all OpenHook options
+* [removed] several deprecated options

 = 2.3.2 =
 * Remember the typos fixed in 2.3.1?
 There were others I should have caught then.
 I'm a terrible proofreader, but thanks, Dean (http://www.doublejoggingstrollershq.com/), for catching them!